tejaswid/guides/intro_to_ros/main.md

 More details can be found [here](http://wiki.ros.org/catkin/conceptual_overview).

 ### 2.3 ROS Packages
-Let us now take a closer look at the contents of the **src** folder and more specifically how to write code for ROS.
+Let us now take a closer look at the contents of the **src** folder and more specifically how to write code that uses ROS.

 In ROS terminology code is organized into **packages**, with each package consisting code for one or more *targets* to be built.
 They can also just be datasets or configuration files.